 The intensity is not a measure of the intensity of your concentration.
 It's more a measure of how starved of energy the body's been feeling.
-If it's been feeling really starved, the sense of rapture will be extremely intense.
-If the body hasn't been starved, the rapture or refreshment will be gentler.
-It's like drinking a glass of water: The sense of refreshment will be a lot stronger if you've just come in from three days in the desert, and a lot weaker if you've been resting in a cool, damp place.
-The amount of water will be the same, but the felt intensity will be different.

-Sometimes you may want the rapture to be intense but it's not going to be intense, but that doesn't matter.
+If it's been feeling really starved, the sense of rapture is going to be extremely intense.
+If the body hasn't been starved, the rapture or refreshment will be more gentle.
+Sometimes you may want it to be intense but it's not going to be intense, but that doesn't matter.
 Be very patient with it.
 Again, if you start pushing it too much, it withers up.
 Have a strong sense of allowing the energy to be there and to radiate out.
-If it's going to spread, it'll spread at its own rate.
-You just try to maintain your balance right there on the cusp of the present, keeping the energy channels open, and it'll do its own thing.
+If it's going to spread, it's going to spread at its own rate.
+You just try to maintain your balance right there on the cusp of the present and it'll do its own thing.

 This is a really necessary part of meditation.
 Ajaan Fuang used to say that your mind is like a machine that needs lubricant.
-Otherwise, it's going to dry up.
-Your practice gets dry if there's no sense of real refreshment and well-being.
+Otherwise it's going to dry up.
+Your practice gets dry if there's no sense of real refreshment and wellbeing.
 That's what rapture is: lubricant for your meditation.
 He talked about being alone up in the forest for years in Northern Thailand, missing Ajaan Lee.
 And what kept him going through the day each day was his ability to tap into a sense of rapture whenever he needed it.

 Realize that rapture is waiting here for you in the present moment.
 Just look very carefully and give it some space.
 In the beginning, it might not seem like much, but you've got to give it a chance.
 It's like that old fable of the mouse and the lion.
 The lion catches the mouse, but the mouse promises the lion that if he lets him go, maybe someday he'll save the lion's life.
-The lion is so amused at the mouse's presumption that he lets the mouse go.
-After a while, though, the lion is caught in a net, and the mouse comes and eats away at the net, freeing the lion.
+The lion is amused and so lets the mouse go.
+After a while, the lion is caught in a net, and the mouse comes and eats away at the net, freeing the lion.

 So don't disparage little things, don't disparage weak things-because they can grow.
 They can get stronger.
 Wherever in the body there's a feeling of "okay," allow it to stay okay.
 Protect it.
-Ajaan Fuang would use the word prakhong, which means to hover around something to keep it from being damaged-as when you hover around a child who's learning to walk.
+Ajaan Fuang would use the word prakhong, which means to hover around something to protect it.
 Try to develop that same attitude of hovering around these sensations in the body.
 Don't push them or squeeze them too much.
 Give them their space.
 Just protect them so that nothing comes in and steps on them.

 As for any questions the mind may have about how long this is going to take or how much longer we're going to be sitting here, just drop them, drop them, drop them.
 Let them fall away.
 Try to find a sense of balance right here, because right here is where all the good things happen-and where all the important things happen as well.
 If you can nourish and protect this sense of fullness, then you begin to notice any movements of the mind that might disturb it.
-You see where the mind is hungry and how it often goes out looking for what's basically junk food to assuage its hunger.
+You see where the mind is hungry and how it often goes out to look for what's basically junk food to assuage its hunger.
 Now, however, you realize you don't have to do that, for you've got something really nice and nourishing right here.
-Why go out looking for trouble?
+Why go out and look for trouble?